Privacy-Preserving Video Anomaly Detection: A Survey: Introduction

 \subsection{Contribution Summary}

-The main contributions of this article are as follows: \begin{itemize} \item This is the first survey, to the best of our knowledge, that focuses on privacy-preserving video anomaly detection.
+The main contributions of this article are as follows: \begin{itemize} \item To the best of our knowledge, this is the first survey that focuses on privacy-preserving video anomaly detection.
 We propose a P2VAD taxonomy comprising three major categories with eight subcategories, systematically summarizing the recent advances in P2VAD across data acquisition, model learning, and system applications, while identifying potential research directions. \item We present the core challenges, assumptions, and optimization strategies of various P2VAD methods.
 Additionally, we provide research resources, including available code, public datasets, and key literature, hosted in a GitHub repository for future researchers. \item We empirically summarize the research challenges and opportunities in P2VAD, offering insights into its development trends in light of evolving AI technologies and real-world demands.
 Our aim is to guide and standardize future work in this field. \end{itemize}

 The remainder of this article is organized as follows: Section~\ref{sec2} introduces the fundamentals of P2VAD, including methods for acquiring and processing non-identifiable video data, key research areas in deep VAD, and the basics of emerging privacy-preserving techniques such as privacy computing and federated learning.
 Section~\ref{sec3} discusses non-identifiable element-based approaches.
 Section~\ref{sec4} explores methods for video anomaly detection using non-sensitive intermediate modalities, such as skeleton data and optical flow.
 Section~\ref{sec5} covers the construction of trustworthy P2VAD systems from the perspective of edge-cloud intelligence.
 Section~\ref{sec6} reviews benchmark datasets and evaluation metrics in the literature.
 Section~\ref{sec7} outlines the challenges, bottlenecks, and future opportunities for P2VAD research.
 Finally, Section~\ref{sec8} concludes the article.
 The collected research resource are available at: \href{https://anonymous.4open.science/r/P2VAD-75AF/}{https://anonymous.4open.science/r/P2VAD-75AF/}.